Introduction: Transform Your Email Investigations

 - • Turn on “Automatically record each email to allow incremental processing” in Source settings

-- • If interrupted, use “Incremental processing” option to resume from where you left off
+- • If interrupted, use “Incremental processing” to resume from where you left off

 - • Saves time and costs by avoiding reprocessing of completed emails